 I mean, do you really want to bet your liberties on that?

-If th th this this what's going on here is nothing to do with uh w with what some judge, the fifth vote, uh what Anthony whatever is uh which what's the what's the one what's the swing vote uh Anthony?
+What's going on here is nothing to do with what some judge, the fifth vote, what Anthony, whatever is, what's the one, what's the swing vote, Anthony?

-Anthony Kennedy, yeah, the the he's the he's the big swinger on the court since swinging Sandra Day O'Connor retired.
+Anthony Kennedy, yeah, he's the big swinger on the court since swinging Sandra Day O'Connor retired.

 So he's like the big swinger.